canyacoin/canya-lib-common-cards/README.md

 ## Functions

 There are 2 functions you can call;
 ```
-   createCards("thisApp"); //where thisApp is the name of the current CanApp.
+   //where thisApp is the name of the current CanApp.
 You can leave it blank.
-   createCardsRandomly(1, "thisApp"); //where thisApp is the name of the current CanApp.
-You can leave it blank.
+   createCards("thisApp");
+   createCardsRandomly(1, "thisApp");
 ```

 createCards() will generate ALL CanApp Cards.
 However, giving a string value, e.g. createCards("CanStation") will generate all CanApp Cards without the provided CanApp name.
 Do note that this is Currently case-sensitive.